 The Funnel and the Sieve

 Simplifying by synthesis and reduction

-When designing a product or more simply finding a solution to a problem the process of filtering is key.
-Once we have clear the scope that will lead our work we look for solutions, these solutions will then be filtered to keep the most suitable and merged in a Frankenstein solution that we can call the alpha model / concept of the final product.
+When designing a product, or more simply finding a solution to a problem, the process of filtering is key.
+Once we have clear the scope that will lead our work, we look for solutions, these solutions will then be filtered to keep the most suitable and then merged in a Frankenstein solution that we can call the alpha model / concept of the final product.
 We can divide this filtering process in two main steps: the “FUNNEL” and the “SIEVE”.

-This kind of concept has strong foundation (based on a deep understanding) to be implemented properly and so to succeed in solving the problem.
+This kind of alpha solution (concept) has strong foundation (based on a deep understanding) to be implemented properly and so to succeed in solving the problem.

 When we arrive to a version of the product that solves with minimum effort the original issue (both on the user end and of the implementation end), that does have everything it needs but nothing superfluous, that is clear and easy to use, here we have our final version to test.

 (this final version might need changes and improvement, and might also be changed to another solution after final testing, however because we have have done proper research and we have already considered possible alternative solutions and even more we have already tested and refined to arrive at this version, we have reduced failure chances to the minimum)